-The Azura is a family ship, so one on which you see parties, groups or families of multi-generations.
+To see the rest of the P&O fleet click here.
+The Azura is big enough to allow you to customise your cruise.
+By this we mean you can utilise the cost of the cruise and take free dining and free entertainment and have a ball or pamper yourself in the Retreat Spa and purchase the Retreat, a more private area to avoid the main decks during the day, and dine in fine dining restaurants at night like the Glass House and Sindhu which has very mild Indian type food.
+The Azura is a family ship, so one on which you see parties, many weddings, groups or families of multi-generations.
 The children, parents and grandparents.
 Each can meet in areas, or separate and have their own totally different experiences.
 This is what the larger ships offer.
 For other guests, with such great kid’s clubs and youth clubs in specific areas, we rarely saw children on any trip on the Azura we have taken.

-The Azura has a Sunscreen on the middle top Lido deck for playing films outside and films are played in the theatre.
-The plasma video wall in the Planet bar draws your attention as much as the view out to sea which looks backwards. (as opposed to the Arcadia’s crows nest which looks forwards).
+The Azura has a Sea-screen on the middle top Lido deck for playing films outside and films are played in the theatre or the Malabar when new dance troops are rehearsing.
+The plasma video wall in the Planet bar draws your attention as much as the view out to sea which looks backwards. (as opposed to the Arcadia’s Crows Nest which looks forwards).
+The gym looks forward.
 It is a ship for all the family and never a dull moment.

+Click here for more information on the Azura and to see cruises and book.
+The Azura basic cabin tour is here.
 If you are off on a cruise, you might like to check our packing list of what to take.
 If you have some good tips, please add them in the comments of this list.
-Click here to go to the P&O site for further description of other ships like the ARCADIA or the BRITANNIA and to book a cruise.
+Want to see the Laundry room, click here.